Djangodv/notes/gitub.md

 `git log --all --graph`: show commit history in graph form `git ls-files`: list all files on github repository

-Forking a repository trough github creates an unlinked copy meaning it's changes will never affect the main repository
+Forking a repository trough github creates an unlinked copy meaning it's changes will never affect the main repository.

 ## Branches